pfultz2/cget/README.md

 Testing packages
 ----------------

 The test suite for a package can be ran by using the `--test` flag.
-This will either build the `check` target or the `test` target.
+This will either build the `check` target or run `ctest`.
 So if we want to run the tests for zlib we can do this:

     cget install --test http://zlib.net/zlib-1.2.8.tar.gz